Join our team.

 If you have a passion for children, the drive to help end the cycle of abuse, and the experience needed to make lasting change, you may be the perfect fit for the Cornerstone Child Advocacy Center team!

-Child and Family Therapist Job Description
+Child and Family Advocate

 About the organization…